neuralmagic/sparsify/docs/use-cases-guide.md

 ### Custom Use Cases

 If you wish to use Sparsify for a use case that is not in the list of currently supported use cases, you can use a custom use case for some pathways in Sparsify.
-The custom use cases will be saved into the Sparsify Cloud for future reuse when run through a supported pathway.
+The custom use cases will be saved in Sparsify Cloud for future reuse when run through a supported pathway.
 The pathways that support custom use cases are listed below.

-Note, custom use cases will prevent Sparsify from applying known, domain-specific knowledge for the sparsification of your model.
+Note that custom use cases will prevent Sparsify from applying known, domain-specific knowledge for the sparsification of your model.
-Additionally, it will prevent autofill of the pre- and post-processing functions when creating a deployment package.
+Additionally, it will prevent auto-filling of the pre- and post-processing functions when creating a deployment package.

 #### One-Shot